jagjot26/Portfolio/README.md

 I redesigned my portfolio with Typescript and Next.js.
-I've also added a toggle for dark/light mode.
+There's a toggle for dark/light mode as well.
 Check it out here: https://jagjot-singh.vercel.app